kedwinchen/git-yolo/README.md

 You only live once.

-As they say, commit often.
+As they say, commit often, perfect later (I feel like I'm missing a part of the phrase.
+Oh well, it's probably nothing)...

 ## Why